William Huston

-William Huston is an American investor, businessperson, and the General Partner at Bay Street Hospitality, an institutional investment platform focused on global hospitality-related assets.
-Huston is known for advancing the field of quantamental hospitality investing.
-He has developed proprietary frameworks to bring systematic rigor and transparency to a historically fragmented asset class.
+William Huston is an American investor, businessman, and founder of Bay Street Hospitality, an institutional investment platform focused on global hospitality assets.
+He is known for developing a proprietary quantamental investment framework applied to the global hospitality sector.

 Early life and education

-Huston grew up in a small town in Alabama, his parents were teachers.
-He attended Oakwood University where he earned his BS degree in Organizational Management.
+Huston grew up in a small town in Alabama; his parents were teachers.
+He initially enrolled at Georgia Tech before a family financial crisis led him to leave.
+He subsequently transferred to Oakwood University, where he earned a BS in Organizational Management.